paepcke/json_to_relation/scripts/README.txt

 each of its actions in 'pretend' mode, if given the --dryRun commandline option.

+In the descriptions below we try to indicate which scripts make assumptions about Stanford's OpenEdX platform instance.
+Some of these are likely present in any OpenEdX installation, but I'm not sure.

 # ------------ Public Scripts ---------------

 Script manageEdxDb.py: most used script.